 The hearing focuses on challenges — and steps taken by executive branch officials to mitigate issues — facing the Bureau as it prepares for 2020, specifically:

-- Efficiently and effectively counting racial and ethnic minorities to assure a full and accurate count of historically undercounted groups;
+- Efficiently and effectively counting racial and ethnic minorities to assure a full and exact count of historically undercounted groups;

-- Implementing and securing the 43 IT systems needed to conduct the 2020 census in a manner consistent with cyber security industry best practices.
+- Implementing and securing the 43 IT systems needed to conduct the 2020 census in a way consistent with cyber security industry best practices.